balqui/prefscript/docs/doc.md

 Thus, composition works in the fully standard way: if `h` is defined by composition of `f` and `g` (noted here as `comp f g`) then `h(n) = f(g(n))` if `g(n)` is defined and if `f` is defined on that value. _Evaluation is eager_.
-(Fans of lazy evaluation may work on Haskell instead.)

 The minimization operator takes a test function `f` and creates a new function `h = mu f` implementing linear search over `f`.